to advance the

 The experiences offer several lessons relating to the power of concepts communicated by trainers for the prevention of accidents.
 These varying concepts, their influence on the course content of safety (accident prevention) programs, and their influence on the effectiveness achieved by instruction programs dictate that instructors should explicitly consider underlying concepts in the selection of any safety, accident prevention or loss control courses.

 Accident investigation has shown that safety instructors influence safety performance levels by the course content of their safety instruction.
 Instructors should demand that accident investigations address the role of safety instruction course content in descriptions of the accident process that actually occurred.
-Instructors should be prepared to accept investigation findings as a part of the feedback about the results their safety instruction.
+Instructors should be prepared to accept investigation finds as apart of the feedback about the results their safety instruction.

 Since the persons who teach safety instructors and present tests for safety instructors seem to offer few options and little proven accident model selection guidance in this area, individual safety instructors must take the initiative in this matter.
 Safety instructors should analyze the texts they used to ensure that, at the very least, the accident concepts are consistent throughout the text.
 Instructors using models that pose ethical problems should carefully reconsider their choice.